April 10, 2023

 How to Bill Insurance as a Health Coach

-If you’re like most of the coaches in our community, you probably got into health coaching for the incredible connection to your clients, the desire to help improve people’s health, and maybe even to perfect that incredible tahini recipe too.
+If you’re like most of the health coaches in our community, you probably got into health coaching for the incredible connection to your clients, the desire to help improve people’s health, and maybe even to perfect that incredible tahini cookie recipe too.

-But you most likely did NOT get into the coaching biz because you were excited to tabulate your monthly profit and loss or figure out how to bill your clients’ health insurance for payment, right?
+But you most likely did NOT get into the coaching biz because you were excited to calculate your monthly profit and loss or figure out how to bill your clients’ health insurance for payment, right?

-The thing is, your passion for healthy living may carry you the first few yards of the game, but having a sustainable stream of revenue helps you finish the game on top in a successful business.
+The thing is, your passion for healthy living may carry you the first few yards of the game.
+But having a sustainable stream of revenue helps you finish the game on top in a successful business.
 And being able to bill insurance may provide you with one of those revenue streams that helps your health coaching business stay afloat.